Frequently Asked Questions

 The camp is for children in foster care and, for the safety of the children who often come from broken homes, we do not publish the camp location.
 Our camp is in central North Carolina and has cabins, cafeteria, meeting areas, and facilties for fishing, swimming, and other fun outdoor activities.

 Yes.
-RFKC is an overnight camping experience where campers can relax and enjoy the camp from Monday through Friday without interuption.
+RFK is an overnight camping experience where campers can relax and enjoy the camp from Monday through Friday without interuption.

 • What do Counselors do?